Fixed Parameter Approximations for k-Center Problems in Low Highway Dimension Graphs: -Center and highway dimension versus Dominating Set and vertex covers

 As a consequence, for any three vertices $u,v,w\in W$ with $\dist_G(u,v)\leq r$ and $\dist_G(v,w)\leq r$ we have $\dist_G(u,w)\leq\dist_G(u,v)+\dist_G(v,w)\leq 2r$, and since we know that $\dist_G(u,w)\notin (r,2r]$, this implies that in fact $\dist_G(u,w)\leq r$.
-Hence the relation of being at distance at most $r$ in $W$ is transitive, and it is obviously also symmetric and reflexive, i.e.\ it is an equivalence relation on $W$.
+Hence the relation of being at distance at most $r$ in $W$ is transitive, and it is obviously also symmetric and reflexive, i.e., it is an equivalence relation on $W$.
 Moreover, any two vertices $u,w\in W$ that do not belong to the same equivalence class, i.e.~$\dist_G(u,w)>r$, must be at distance more than $2r$, as $\dist_G(u,w)\notin (r,2r]$.
 By \autoref{dfn:clusters} the clusters are exactly the equivalence classes of~$W$, and so $\dist_G(T,T')> 2r$ for any two distinct clusters $T,T'\in\mc{T}$. \end{proof}

 A \emph{vertex cover} $W$ is a subset of vertices such that every edge is incident to some vertex of $W$.
-In particular, if all edges have unit length then a shortest path cover for scale $r=1/2$ is a vertex cover.
+In particular, if all edges have unit length, then a shortest path cover for scale $r=1/2$ is a vertex cover.
 Hence shortest path covers are generalizations of vertex covers.
 A \emph{dominating set} $D$ is a subset of vertices such that every vertex is adjacent to some vertex of $D$.
 In a graph with unit edge lengths, a feasible \pname{$k$-Center} solution of cost~$1$ is a dominating set.
 In this sense the \pname{$k$-Center} problem is a generalization of the \pname{Dominating Set} problem, for which a dominating set of minimum size needs to be found.
-The \pname{Dominating Set} problem is $W[2]$-hard~\cite{downey2013fpt} for its canonical parameter (i.e.\ the size of the optimum dominating set), but it is FPT~\cite{alber2002dom-planar} for the parameter given by the \emph{vertex cover number}, which is the size of the smallest vertex cover of a given graph.
+The \pname{Dominating Set} problem is $W[2]$-hard~\cite{downey2013fpt} for its canonical parameter (i.e., the size of the optimum dominating set), but it is FPT~\cite{alber2002dom-planar} for the parameter given by the \emph{vertex cover number}, which is the size of the smallest vertex cover of a given graph.
 As the following simple lemma shows, if $\opt$ is the cost of the optimum \pname{$k$-Center} solution, the number of hubs of the shortest path cover $\spc(\opt/2)$ is bounded in $k$ and the local sparsity of $\spc(\opt/2)$.
 Thus our setting generalizes the \pname{Dominating Set} problem on graphs with bounded vertex cover number.
+It is interesting to note that in contrast to the \pname{Dominating Set} problem being FPT for the vertex cover number~\cite{alber2002dom-planar}, our more general setting is W[1]-hard~\cite{k-center-hard}.

 \begin{lem} Let $\opt$ be the optimum cost of the \pname{$k$-Center} problem in a given instance $G$.
 If a shortest path cover $\spc(\opt/2)$ of $G$ for scale $\opt/2$ is locally $s$-sparse, then $|\spc(\opt/2)|\leq ks$. \end{lem} \begin{proof} The optimum \pname{$k$-Center} solution covers the whole graph $G$ with $k$ balls of radius $\opt$ each.
 By \autoref{dfn:spc} there are at most $s$ hubs of $\spc(\opt/2)$ in each ball. \end{proof}